-Avoidance and minimization of impacts related to construction and operation of the Facility were accomplished through careful site design (e.g., utilizing existing roads or previously disturbed corridors, avoiding sensitive habitat such as wetlands and riparian corridors, and minimizing disturbance to the maximum extent practicable), adherence to designated construction limits, and implementation of an Erosion and Sediment Control Plan in the Stormwater Pollution Prevention Plan (SWPPP) (refer to Exhibit

-13 for more information regarding the SWPPP).
-As described and quantified in Section 11(b), Facility components have been sited in terrestrial cultural communities (e.g., agricultural land, disturbed/developed communities, and plantations) and open uplands to the maximum extent practicable to avoid significant impacts to forested uplands and wetlands.
-As evidence of this, forested uplands are the most abundant community type within the Study Area, occupying 1,485.5 acres (33% of the Study Area).
-However, only 7% of forested uplands within the Study Area (101 acres) will be impacted by the construction of the Facility.
-In comparison, 12% of terrestrial cultural communities within the Study Area (52.9 acres) will be impacted by the construction of the Facility.
+Avoidance and minimization of impacts related to construction and operation of the Facility were accomplished through careful site design (e.g., utilizing existing roads, previously disturbed corridors, and row cropland, avoiding sensitive habitat such as wetlands and riparian corridors, and minimizing disturbance to the maximum extent practicable), adherence to designated construction limits, and implementation of an Erosion and Sediment Control Plan in the Stormwater Pollution Prevention Plan (SWPPP) (refer to Exhibit 13 for more information regarding the SWPPP).
+As described and quantified in Exhibit 11(b), Facility components have been sited in terrestrial cultural communities (e.g., agricultural land) to the maximum extent practicable to avoid significant impacts to forested uplands and wetlands.
+As evidence of this, only 4% of forested uplands within the Study Area (27.8 acres) will be impacted by the construction and operation of the Facility.

 Cleared forestland at the periphery of some wind turbines and access roads will be allowed to regenerate in areas that are not required for Facility maintenance, providing habitat for early successional species over the short-term and supporting forest species in the long-term.
 In areas of natural regeneration, grubbing and grading will be limited to the minimum required to install Facility components.
 Furthermore, during the compliance filing phase, the Applicant will develop a Traffic Control Plan to ensure safe and efficient traffic flow during construction and operations, thus minimizing risk of wildlife injury or mortality due to traffic collision.
-The Applicant will hire an Environmental Monitor to conduct regular inspections of construction activities, ensuring that sensitive habitats are flagged and avoided, and observations of any threatened and endangered species are recorded in accordance with the final Siting Permit conditions.
+The Applicant will hire an Environmental Monitor to conduct regular inspections of construction activities, ensuring that sensitive habitats are flagged and avoided, and observations of any threatened and endangered species are recorded in accordance with the final Article VIII Siting Permit conditions.